mjza/mra-core/README.md

 ```

 ## GitHub configuration
-`HEROKU_API_KEY` is the api key for accessing `mra-authorization` application, and `MY_PAT` is my personal access token of GitHub for tagging releases.
+`HEROKU_API_KEY` is the api key for accessing `mra-core` application, and `MY_PAT` is my personal access token of GitHub for tagging releases.
 They have been particularly set in GitHub secrets.

-Use `heroku authorizations:create` for creating a key for setting `HEROKU_API_KEY`.
+Use `heroku cores:create` for creating a key for setting `HEROKU_API_KEY`.

 ![](./images/figure4.png)